top of page

 Filtration

 Keeping your pond looking good is important, but water quality is crucial for a healthy ecosystem.
-Consider adding natural filtration systems, like a bog filter or a rain garden, to improve water clarity and reduce algae growth.
+Consider adding natural filtration systems.
+A bog filter or a rain garden can improve water clarity and reduce algae growth.

 Regular Assessment

 Perform regular checks on your pond's water quality.
 Monitor pH levels, dissolved oxygen, and watch for pollution or invasive species.
-For example, maintaining a pH between 6.5 and 8.5 promotes healthy aquatic life.
+Maintaining a pH between 6.5 and 8.5 promotes healthy aquatic life.
 Regular assessments help keep your pond a thriving habitat.

 Preventing Invasive Species